UNCLASSIFIED (U)

 c.
 Historically significant buildings require special attention to protect cultural assets.
 Contact OBO/OPS/CH for specific guidance regarding structural and electrical work and historical buildings.

 a.
-Projects uploaded into ProjNet, OBO's design and review software, shall include this list of key documents:
+Projects must be uploaded into OBO's design and review platform, and must include this list of key documents:

 (1) Site plan, drawn to scale, showing location of the work in proximity to property boundary lines, roadways, other structures, and utility runs;